AriFordsham/GHCWiki/building/preparation/mac-osx.md

   - At the [ downloads page of Apple Developer](http://developer.apple.com/downloads), download the latest "Command line tools".
   - Install them.

+Note well: XCode 5 doesn't come with a real GCC, and currently GHC builds most easily if you use GCC rather than clang.
+Note also that Xcode 5 installs a "gcc" thats actually an alias for Clang.
+You will need to install a real GCC, and make sure the gcc in your path points to a real gcc, or alternatively points to one of the "clang-wrapper" scripts that are available.
+Again, using a real GCC will be much simpler.

 In both cases, you need to [ register](https://developer.apple.com/programs/register/) as an Apple developer first (free).